OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 In the compact form, the reverse derivative values are only shown for matrix-free components.

-Also, notice that at the bottom of the output, the partial derivative calculation with the largest error is given.
+Also, notice that at the bottom of the output, the partial derivative calculation with the largest relative error is given.

 .. embed-code::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_feature_compact_print_formatting